fuzzball81/pysqldiff/README.md

 # pysqldiff
-A python based SQL diff tool based on SQLAlchemy
+A python based SQL diff tool using SQLAlchemy